manorrock/guppy/csv/README.md

 The Manorrock Guppy CSV module delivers you with JDBC driver that can be used to access CSV files using the JDBC API.

+## Limitation

+Currently the only SQL statement support is 'SELECT * FROM CSV'.